Lawmaker shares personal story of being stalked by ex-boyfriend in hopes of passing domestic violence bill

 “I personally benefitted from that technology and I believe it saved my life,” said Davis.

 The bill passed out of the House 69-25.
-Thursday the legislation had its first hearing before the Senate.
+On Thursday, the legislation had its first hearing before the Senate.